-(1) There will be four evaluation periods over the twenty-two months of an internship: July and November in Year 1, August in Year 2.
+- (1) There will be four evaluation periods over the twenty-two months of an internship: July and November in Year 1, September in Year 2.
 The focus in the first three will usually be on particular learning goals established for that period, as well as general categories.
-The evaluation during August in the second year will be a final evaluation and is more summative.
-It will include a final assessment and 'readiness for ministry' component.

-(2) For the first three evaluation periods, there will be four evaluation reports:

-- (a) Intern's self-evaluation

-- (b) Supervisor's evaluation of Intern

-- (c) Mentor's evaluation of Intern

-- (d) MRG's evaluation

-- The Intern meets separately with the Supervisor and with the Mentoring Minister to discuss their respective reports - (a) & (b) & (c).
-Changes may be agreed to or an addendum added to the report by either party if there is dissent.
-The reports are signed by both parties before being sent to the KCML Fieldwork Co-ordinator.

-- The MRG meets to talk through an evaluation report and come to consensus agreement about assessments of competencies and comments to be made.
+The evaluation during September in the second year will be a final evaluation and is more summative.
+It will include a final assessment and 'readiness for ministry' component. - (2) For the first three evaluation periods, there will be four evaluation reports: - (a) Intern's self-evaluation - (b) Supervisor's evaluation of Intern - (c) Mentor's evaluation of Intern - (d) MRG's evaluation - The Intern meets separately with the Supervisor and with the Mentoring Minister to discuss their respective reports (a) & (b) & (c).
+Changes may be agreed to, or an addendum added to the report by either party if there is dissent.
+The reports are signed by both parties before being sent to the KCML Ministry Formation Co-ordinator. - The MRG meets to talk through an evaluation report and come to consensus agreement about assessments of competencies and comments to be made.
 The Convenor is responsible for writing this up.
-The Intern meets with the Convenor of the MRG and goes through a similar process to that undertaken with the Supervisor and the Mentoring Minister.

-- After receiving these four reports, the Fieldwork Co-ordinator writes up a readiness for ministry report.
-On each occasion, it is discussed with the Intern, after they have had the opportunity to read it.
-The report is then signed by the Intern, Fieldwork Co-ordinator and Principal.
+The Intern meets with the Convenor of the MRG and goes through a similar process to that undertaken with the Supervisor and the Mentoring Minister. - After receiving these four reports, the Ministry Formation Co-ordinator writes up a readiness for ministry report.
+The report is sent to the Principal for comment.
+Then it is discussed with the Intern, after they have had the opportunity to read it.
+The report is then signed by the Intern, Ministry Formation Coordinator and Principal.

-(3) The final evaluation will focus on an Integrative Exercise (see 7.7) by the Intern, to be discussed with both the Mentoring Minister and Supervisor, before being given to the Fieldwork Co-ordinator.
+(3) The final evaluation will focus on an Integrative Exercise (see 7.7) by the Intern, to be discussed with both the Mentoring Minister and Supervisor, before being given to the Ministry Formation Co-ordinator.
 This will include a 'readiness for ministry' component and be the basis on which Presbytery will decide to ordain the Intern.